albanlandry/ai-planner/AI-Assistant.md

 This document outlines proposed features for the AI Assistant system in the AI Planner application.
 For each feature, we check whether the required dependencies are already implemented in the codebase.

+**Implementation Decision:** We will use **OpenAI API** for implementing the AI assistant features.
+This provides advanced natural language understanding, intent recognition, content generation, and conversational capabilities.

 ---

 ## 📋 Feature Categories